 This is a serious HIPAA violation.
 In response to this incident, the organization implemented document management.
 Now, the nursing staff carry tablets which give them secure, permissioned access to patient records.

 Best practices for enabling compliance

 - Store documents with version control turned on.
-This allows you to view when a document was last edited and who edited it.
+This allows you to see when a document was last edited and who edited it.
 Enable collaboration through this visibility into the editing process.
 A software solution like DocuWare also logs all document changes and creates a complete audit trail to manage active and past versions of documents.
 If users cannot track the original version all the way through to the final one, the authenticity of data is not protected, and therefore not compliant.

 - Avoid confusion and unnecessary changes by limiting access to previous versions of a document.

 - When you distribute a document for review, send a link to the working version, not the document itself, so you’re not dealing with different versions of the document being edited by individual team members.

 - Automate retention schedules with automatic deletion or elect to send an email notification to an approver before deletion.

 - Check the statute of limitations for document retention.
 Holding documents beyond their required retention period puts organizations at risk for security breaches and non-compliance with privacy regulations.